jorgeloopzz/fast_encryption/README.md

 > Some considerations to take in count;
 > - First thing you must do is to backup whatever data you have on the drive you are going to encrypt.
 This feature will be added soon.
 >
-> - Secondly,  be aware that neither `/` nor `[SWAP]` partitions encryption is not supported, since the system itself has to be mounted to run the system.
+> - Secondly,  be aware that neither `/` nor `[SWAP]` partitions encryption is supported, since the system itself has to be mounted to run the system.
 On the other hand, when it comes to `[SWAP]`, the steps to disable its partition are different, and there would be to do it manually.
 >
 > - Ensure you have the following dependencies:
 >   - `nano`